sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 [ACCORDION-END]
 ---
 [ACCORDION-BEGIN [Step 8: ](Docker)]
-K... runs on containers.
+Kyma runs on containers.
 Hence, for this tutorial, you'll need an application that enables you to build containerized applications and a docker-compatible command line interface.
 In the following we provide two examples - Docker Desktop and Rancher Desktop.

 [DONE]
 [ACCORDION-END]